Sv443/Townly/dev/classes.md

 ## Position
 The Position class contains information about coordinates / a position on a [Grid.](#grid)

+## Area
+Describes a two-dimensional area.
+This class has two [positions](#position), for the top-left and bottom-right corners.
+It also offers area calculation and other convenience methods.

 ## LayeredNoise
 This class is used to generate a map based on coherent noise algorithms and noise layering.